Submissions

 Changes to Authorship:

-Authors should carefully review the author list and order before submitting a manuscript and provide the final author list at the time of original submission.
-Any changes in the author list should only be made prior to the manuscript's acceptance and with the Editor-in-Chief's approval.
+Authors should carefully review the author list and order before submitting a manuscript, and provide the final author list at the time of original submission.
+Any changes in the author list should only be made before the manuscript's acceptance and with the Editor-in-Chief's approval.
 To request a change in authorship, the editorial board must receive from the relevant author (a) the reason for the change and (b) written confirmation (e-mail, letter) from all authors involved agreeing to the addition, deletion, or conversion.
 When authors are added or removed, this includes confirming the addition or removal of an author.

 Title page included: